OmarMiniesy/Notes/Rust/Cargo.md

 1. Adds the `src` folder that contains the code
    > There should be a `main.rs` file to be the entry point of the program.
 2. Adds the [[gitignore]] file for GitHub projects
-3. Adds the `Cargo.toml` for configuration
+3. Adds the `Cargo.toml` for configuration.
+Contains the Development Dependencies used as well.
+Similar to [[NodeJs]]

 ---